openenclave/openenclave/docs/GettingStartedDocs/Edger8rGettingStarted.md

 - Define secure functions in the `edl` that an unsecure application host can call into.
 - Define unsecure functions in the `edl` that a secure enclave can call into.
 - Generate the marshaling code and header files from the `edl` file using the `oeedger8r` tool.
-- Describes how to write method parameters in the `edl` file and talks about various things to consider while deciding how to pass parameters
+- Define method parameters in the `edl` file and talks about various things to consider while deciding how to pass parameters

 It is important to make a note about what memory can be accessed from where, and how this may be different between different architectures.
 On Intel SGX the enclave can directly access unsecure memory allocated in the unsecure host along with the memory owned by the enclave.
-ARM TrustedHost on the other hand you can only access secure memory within the secure enclave.
+On ARM TrustZone on the other hand you can only access secure memory within the secure enclave.
 Marshaling parameters does have a performance hit, but if you want to work across platform architectures it is important to be consistent.

 ## The edger8r

-The `edger8r` tool in open enclave is based on the `edger8r` tool in the Intel SGX SDK.
+The Open Enclave `oeedger8r` tool is based on the `edger8r` tool in Intel's SGX SDK edger8r.
 The format of the `edl` file is the same as that defined in their SDK.
-Our tool uses their `edl` file parser and our tool then outputs files based on our own open enclave SDK functions and parameter marshaling code.
+Our `oeedger8r` tool uses Intel's `edl` file parser and our tool then outputs files based on our own open enclave SDK functions and parameter marshaling code. `edl` stands for Enclave Definition Language.
+The full Intel `edl` syntax is defined on the [Intel SDX EDL syntax reference](https://software.intel.com/en-us/sgx-sdk-dev-reference-enclave-definition-language-file-syntax).
+Note, however, that Open Enclave does not support the full syntax that Intel defines and will emit an error if an unsupported feature is used.
+Items not currently supported include:

+- `private` specified on methods is not allowed, only `public`.
+- switchless calls from host to enclave, and enclave to host are not supported.
+- Calling conventions (like cdecl, stdcall, fastcall) for enclave functions called from host are not supported.
+- Reentrant calls are not supported and the allow list is ignored, emitting a warning.
+- wchar_t parameters emit a warning because the sizes vary between platforms which could cause problems if the data is sent from one machine to another.

 ## Some basics